8an3/infoSec/README.md

 ### [POC||GTFO](./offense/POC)

 This is a great series of papers, that are free online or come in a hard copy.
 Extremely enjoyable and thought provoking.
+If you haven't read them, you should.

+I havent done it yet but some of their pdfs can be can be turned into operating systems along with some other programs.